 Our next big stop was just a few minutes north of Taupo.
 We were staying at Wairakei Thermal Valley Campsite, and spending time with friends for a few days.
 They have a lovely Labrador, Paige, who Bean loves more than anything in the world.
 The campsite is amazing and totally different from any campsite we’ve ever stayed.
 It’s full of animals.
 There are chickens and baby chicks all over the place.
 Alpacas, goats, peacocks, pigs.
 For this reason dogs need to be on a lead, but that’s usual for pretty much all campsites.
 It’s very relaxed and just lovely.
 We were the only people there.
 The dogs loved it and it’s a perfect base for Taupo.

 Taupo was a revelation for doggy friendliness.
 Dogs are allowed in the town centre, some shops and most cafes (outside).
 Torpedo 7 have a shop dog who was kind enough to let Bean sit on his chair.
 Burger Fuel provided dog bowls and both Paige and Bean enjoyed bits of burger.

 The highlight in Taupo had to be the boat trip on the Ernest Kemp.
 It would have been brilliant even if dogs weren’t allowed, but having them with us was the icing on the cake.
 I can’t recommend this more highly.
-The staff are unbelievably lovely to dogs (and people).
+The team are unbelievably lovely to dogs (and people).
 They have dog treats, and dog towels for them to sit on.
-You may be asked to sit in a specific area.
+Staff may ask you to sit in a specific area.
 We were lucky enough to be sitting right at the front of the boat which was perfect.
 No visit to Taupo is complete without an afternoon on the lake!